 León previously covered the recovery efforts following Hurricane Maria in Puerto Rico during her internship at The Center for Investigative Journalism in Puerto Rico.
 A graduate from Lehman College at the City University of New York, she focused on broadcast journalism with a concentration in political science.
 During her time there she was a host at WWRL La Invasora 1600 AM.
 Her work has been published in The Gothamist, Manhattan Neighborhood Network (MNN), El Deadline and The Mott Haven Herald.
 A Bronx native, León is a recent graduate from The Craig Newmark Graduate School of Journalism, where she obtained her master’s in Spanish-language journalism.

-Leadership Support for Report for America, an initiative of The GroundTruth Project, comes from:
+We gratefully acknowledge the supporters of Report for America, an initiative of The GroundTruth Project:

 Access Health Connecticut Small Business